Getting Your Church Website Ready for Holy Week

 Your website isn't the only communications platform to consider before Holy Week.
 Think about your social media accounts:

 - As you approach Holy Week, tell stories of how your congregation is preparing to celebrate the Passion and Resurrection of Christ.
-Whether it’s a palm procession and live donkey on Palm Sunday, the altar guild decorating the altar, children flowering a cross, the sacrificial dignity of a Maundy Thursday foot-washing, take lots of pictures and share them.
+Whether it’s a palm procession and live donkey on Palm Sunday, the altar guild decorating the altar, children flowering a cross, the solemnity of a Maundy Thursday foot-washing, take lots of pictures and share them.

 - Create shareable invitational posts for your Holy Week worship and events.
-You can use that same eye-catching graphic and invitational language, and make sure the posts includes a link back to your website page that has all the pertinent Holy Week and Easter information.
+You can use that same eye-catching graphics, images and invitational language, and make sure the posts includes a link back to your website page that has all the pertinent Holy Week and Easter information.
 Invite your parishioners to share these posts on their own accounts.
 Make sure to remind your parishioners to like your page – this will help you build an audience.

 - Consider a boosted post, defining your audience as people who like your page and their friends.
 The likelihood of someone visiting your church, at Easter or otherwise, is higher if they discover that they are friends with someone from your church.